yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 3. Find the computer screen icon on the left that says, "Latest source Release" and click "Downloads for Windows."

->**Note: In this screenshot, it shows version 2.14.3 but you might see a more recent version.
-Use whatever version is listed on the site.**
+>**Note**: In this screenshot, it shows version 2.14.3 but you might see a more recent version.
+Use whatever version is listed on the site.

    ![Download 2.14.3 for Windows is highlighted on a computer screen icon.](images/Setup/image10.png "Downloads for Windows")